Col & Marj Drewitt

 In addition to the use of Rail Joiners, Piko track clamps may be used as an alternative.
 These are sold in a pack of 10 together with a tool used to open the clamp, then simply slide it into the rail to the half way point of the clamp and re-tighten it.
 These are time saver to say the least.

-Laying the Track in the Layout
+Laying the Track Sections in the Layout

 There are several methods of laying the track.
-The track needs to be fastened down either to concrete pavers or a slab or timber pegs driven into the ground.
+The track needs to be fastened down either to concrete pavers, or a slab, or timber pegs driven into the ground.
 Cypress is best, because it is rot resistant and the grain in the timber does not split easily.
 We suggest 40x20mmx250mm timber pegs pointed at one end.
 Drive them into the ground with a small sledge hammer at about 40-50cms apart.
 Make sure the tops of the pegs are level.
 Also remember that one of the sleepers must correspond with the centre of the top of the peg so that the track can be screwed down.

 A better finish is achieved by screwing a timber ‘deck’ onto the tops of the pegs.
 And then screwing the rails to the ‘deck’ such as garden edging.
 This requires considerably more effort but the end result is a better finish.